 - Homepage: http://www.runde-ecke-leipzig.de

 A real Leipzig insider tip:

 Leave the car behind.
-Leipzig is the city of short distances.
+Leipzig is a city of short distances.
 The best thing to do is rent a bike and explore the city.

 There are well-maintained and marked bike paths almost everywhere.
-Only in the pedestrian zone in the city center it is not allowed to ride a bike during the day.
+Only in the pedestrian zone in the city centre it is not allowed to ride a bike during the day.

 So you are not only fast at all important places of the city or in the green, but experience the flair of Leipzig in a very special way.

 On the Internet, you can find various providers who offer rental bikes.
 Swapfiets is located directly at Brühl near the main train station.